fbpx

 We often make the assumption that if students have the tuition money to continue in school, they should easily graduate high school.
 However, the reality facing Guatemalan families paints a more nuanced picture of how truly remarkable it is when any student graduates successfully.
 Our students are facing such issues as generational poverty, a pressure to get married young or to contribute to the family’s income by working, social challenges such as alcoholism and domestic violence, low expectations, and a lack of medical care.
 You can read more about each of these issues here.

 A high school credential is enough in Guatemala to gain a good job as a professional and to enter the middle class.
-You’ve given your student the opportunity to make it on their own, and that’s an amazing gift.
+You’ve given a student the opportunity to make it on their own, and that’s an amazing gift.
 Additionally, the university system in Guatemala is much less centralized than in the United States and other Western countries.
 Many students will take one or two courses at a time, while still working, and spend many years (sometimes decades!) completing their degree.
 Statistically, students with a high school education are capable of working, supporting themselves and their families, and pursuing further education themselves if they choose to.

 How can I end my sponsorship?